isomerpages/moe-junyuanpri/_cce/Sexuality Education Programme (SEd).md

 (iii)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Make responsible decisions for yourself, your family and society; and

 &nbsp;(iv)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
-Casual sex can harm and hurt you and your loved ones.
+Casual sex can harm and hurt you and your loved ones (for secondary school and beyond only).